JPL-IMCE/imce.sbt.plugin/README.md

 Recent advances push for integrating standards-based capabilities (e.g., OMG's UML/SysML, W3C's OWL).
 This requires revisiting the MagicDraw-centric SECAE integration process model.

-The MagicDraw-centric SECAE integration process model is orchestrated via Ant scripts.
+The MagicDraw-centric SECAE integration process model was orchestrated via Ant scripts.
-Each integration process step begins with a MagicDraw package (initially, NoMagic's), builds an extension (typically a plugin) resulting in a MagicDraw zip resource that is installed into the input MagicDraw package resulting in a new MagicDraw package with the extension already integrated.
+Each integration process step began with a MagicDraw package (initially, NoMagic's), buildt an extension (typically a plugin) resulting in a MagicDraw zip resource that was installed into the input MagicDraw package resulting in a new MagicDraw package with the extension already integrated.
 This process is not appropriate for building standards-based capabilities.